monographhq/robertos-next/README.md

 Build a sortable, nestable, groupable table view in React using the GraphQL API.
 The image below is for reference, please feel free to take creative liberties with the implementation on both design and product.
 [Figma file](https://www.figma.com/file/dmMcy9QvRHpWaxrOEQQrbG/Robertos-Dashboard?node-id=8%3A509) for additional reference.

-Add one little special feature that you personally think is important in developing features (examples: updated design, animations, security, graphql refactor, testing, etc).
+Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).

 Once you're finished please invite me to the repo and send a quick email.
 Github username: `moeamaya`